 How to get a Kingsley Napley training contract

 Kingsley Napley doesn't have a vacation scheme, although it does offer a handful of week-long work experience placements between March and September each year.

-KN typically receives around 300 applications per year for its six trainee places – up from five in previous years.
+KN typically receives around 300 applications per year for its six trainees.
 Applications for a training contract begin with an online form at Apply4Law.
 An example of a question from a previous year is: ‘If you were to speak at Speaker’s Corner, what topic would you speak about and why?'
 The firm recruits just one year in advance.

 Assessments and interviews